goob8079/Dogs-Spring-Boot/README.md

 # Issues

-One major issues I've run into so far in this branch was getting two databases connected to this application.
+1. One major issues I've run into so far in this branch was getting two databases connected to this application.
 This could've been happening because I'm using Docker Compose, but i don't really know.
 I kept getting the error:
 **java.lang.IllegalStateException: Cannot get a connection as the driver manager is not properly initialized.**
 and also the error:
 **Failed to initialize JPA EntityManagerFactory: Unable to create requested service [org.hibernate.engine.jdbc.env.spi.JdbcEnvironment] due to: Error calling DriverManager.getConnection() [Access denied for user 'justice'@'%' (using password: NO)]**
 So in order to fix these issues, I had to go into the Docker containers for each of the databases, and did the following:
     1. Go to Exec
     2. type "mysql -u root -p" (no double quotes)
     3. (If user is not created) type "CREATE USER 'justice'@'%' IDENTIFIED WITH 'password';" (no double quotes)
-4. type "GRANT PIVILEGE ON *.* TO 'justice'@'%' WITH GRANT OPTION;" (no double quotes)

-This took way longer than expected to figure out but I fixed my issue.
+    4. type "GRANT PIVILEGE ON *.* TO 'justice'@'%' WITH GRANT OPTION;" (no double quotes) This took way longer than expected to figure out but I fixed my issue.

+2. Another issue I encountered was a cycle occured, with the error:

+> Description:
+>
+> The dependencies of some of the beans in the application context form a cycle:
+>
+> |  jwtAuthFilter defined in file [C:\Users\Frost\Documents\Coding_Things\Dogs-Spring-Boot\target\classes\com\justice\dogs\services\JwtAuthFilter.class]
+>
+> |  userInfoService (field private org.springframework.security.crypto.password.PasswordEncoder com.justice.dogs.services.UserInfoService.encoder)
+>
+> |  securityConfig defined in file [C:\Users\Frost\Documents\Coding_Things\Dogs-Spring-Boot\target\classes\com\justice\dogs\config\SecurityConfig.class]
+To fix this issue, I had to define PasswordEncoder in a seperate class (CommonConfig) and that fixed the issue.

 <h2>Current issue</h2>